frida/frida-website/_posts/2019-09-18-frida-12-7-released.markdown

   called with the JS lock still held, like *Stalker.follow()* indirectly does when asked to follow another thread.

+### Changes in 12.7.5

+- Brand new channels API for establishing TCP connections to a tethered iOS or Android device, as well as talking to lockdown services on a tethered iOS device.
+- The timeout logic behind *DeviceManager.find_device()* and its sibling methods is now working properly.
+- Java marshaling of *java.lang.Class* is now working properly, and instance fields can also be introspected without needing an instance.
+Kudos to [@gebing][] for contributing these neat fixes!

 [frida-java-bridge]: https://github.com/frida/frida-java-bridge
 [TinyCC]: https://bellard.org/tcc/